Butlins Redcoats: In fiction

 The BBC television series Hi-de-Hi!, written by former Butlins employees Jimmy Perry (a Redcoat) and David Croft (a summer show actor), featured the Yellowcoats as a fictional analogue.
 The title of the show "Hi-de-Hi" originated with Norman Bradford who claimed to have taken it from an American film; he began using this as a cheer to which the audience spontaneously responded "Ho-de-ho".

-Another BBC television series, Doctor Who, featured a 3-part serial entitled "Delta and the Bannermen", which depicted an alien attack on the fictitious Shangri-La holiday camp (in reality the Butlins camp at Barry Island).
+Another BBC television series, Doctor Who, featured a 3-part serial entitled "Delta and the Bannermen", which depicted an alien attack on the fictitious Shangri-La holiday camp (in reality, the Butlins camp at Barry Island).
 As with the real camp, Shangri-La was staffed with Redcoats played by extras.

 In the film adaptation of The Who's rock opera Tommy (directed by Ken Russell), Tommy's stepfather Frank (portrayed by Oliver Reed) becomes acquainted with Tommy's widowed mother (Ann-Margret) during his employ as a Greencoat at the fictional Bernie's Holiday Camp.

-The book The Butlins Girls by Elaine Everest is predominantly set at the Skegness camp in 1946, the first year of its re-opening after the war.
-It features the fictional redcoats Molly Missons, Bunty Grainger, Plum Appleby and Johnny Johnson.
+The Butlins Girls by Elaine Everest is predominantly set at the Skegness camp in 1946, the first year of its re-opening after the war.
+It features the fictional Redcoats Molly Missons, Bunty Grainger, Plum Appleby, and Johnny Johnson.

 There is also a children's book from the 1960s by Frank Richards called Billy Bunter at Butlins.
 In this book, there is a Redcoat known as Freddie, and Billy Butlin himself appears.